Featured

 Where to incorporate

-Since incorporating is registering the entity with a U.S. state and agreeing to abide by its rules and regulations, you may choose to incorporate in your home state.
-If you’re planning to conduct physical business solely in your state, this can be the simplest way to set up since you’ll only deal with one state.
+Because formation means registering the entity with a U.S. state and agreeing to abide by its rules and regulations, you may choose to incorporate in your home state.
+If you’re a small business planning to conduct physical operations solely in your state, this can be the simplest way to set up since you’ll only deal with one state.

 But you might want to have your headquarters in one state but incorporate in a different state.
-You could be doing business in more than one state, for example.
-Or you might want to take advantage of another state’s legal framework.
+For example, you could be doing business in more than one state, or you might want to take advantage of another state’s legal framework.
 If so, you’ll need to qualify the entity to do business in states other than where it was formed.
-(And you should note that doing so adds additional annual costs.)
+(Doing so typically adds to your additional annual costs of doing business.)

-Many VC firms prefer—and often require—companies they invest in to be C-corps formed in Delaware.
-That’s because Delaware’s legal framework for corporations is seen as business-friendly.
+Many venture capital firms (VCs) prefer—and often require—companies they invest in to be C-corps formed in Delaware.
+That’s because Delaware’s legal framework for corporations and its established patterns of how the state’s law treats businesses is seen as business-friendly.
 “There are obviously hundreds of different elements of business-friendliness,” Milastsivy says.
-“But in addition to that, Delaware also doesn’t require any state taxes for companies that are registered there but aren’t physically located in the state.”
+“But in addition to that, Delaware also doesn’t require any state [income] taxes for companies that are registered there but aren’t physically located in the state.”

 If you form your company in Delaware, it’s quick and fairly simple to set up, and the officers and shareholders don’t need to be residents of the state.
 Delaware’s Court of Chancery is a specialized business court with a lot of legal precedent around corporate cases, making litigation more predictable than in other states.
 Delaware is also a popular choice for forming LLCs for similar reasons.

-Many of the benefits of forming in Delaware are more relevant to larger companies, or companies that will be working with venture capitalists.
+Many of the benefits of forming in Delaware are more relevant to larger companies or companies that will be working with VCs.
 If you’re planning to stay small, you may not be able to take advantage of them.
-If tax savings is a main goal for you, forming in a state that doesn’t collect income tax at all (like Wyoming or Nevada), might be a good choice, too.

 Your state may vary in its requirements, and the process can get a little complicated.
 The general steps for filing for incorporation are as follows: